b-mian/songify-app/README.md

 # songify-app
- create custom playlists and export them to Spotify
+ Create custom playlists based on two songs selected by you, the user!

+ Tools Used: HTML5, CSS3, React-Bootstrap, React, ES6 Javascript, Node, Express, Spotify API and Git